This post may contain affiliate links. Please read my disclosure policy.

 How to Peel the Peppers

-There aren’t really any tricks to this part of the process.
-You have to get rid of the charred skin of the peppers and it just means you have to be patient and peel off the skin.
-If the pepper is properly roasted and steamed, the charred skin should come right off to reveal beautiful roasted red pepper beneath it.
+There aren’t really any major tricks to this part of the process.
+If the peppers are properly roasted and steamed, the charred skin should come right off to reveal beautiful roasted red pepper beneath it.

-There are lots of ways to use roasted red peppers, but here are some of our favorite recipes including this delicious ingredient:
+There are lots of ways to use roasted red peppers, but here are some of our favorite recipes to make that include this delicious ingredient:

 - Paleo Tuna Cakes with Roasted Red Pepper Sauce